kunalrajora/vision/README.md

 Directories:
 - All commented code can be found at vision.py python file.
-- Images folder contains augmentation on images
+- Images folder contains augmentation on images.
-- Video folder contains augmentation on video
+- Video folder contains augmentation on video.

 # Overview